 The maximum time frame for graduate degrees is four academic years from the start of each program.
 The published length for the family nurse practitioner MSN is 45 hours.
 The published length for the nursing administration/leadership MSN is 38 hours.
-Students may receive aid for all four years of either graduate program.
 Students may receive aid for all four years of either graduate program in any semester which they are registered for five or more credit hours.
-Students registered for less than five hours can receive private loans and/or scholarships only."
+Students registered for less than five hours can receive private loans and/or scholarships only.